fifth-postulate/gns-e3/README.md

-# gns-e3
+# GNS-e3
-Notes for a short GURPS campaign
+Notes for a short GURPS campaign: GNS-e3, a.k.a. *genesis*.